ibm-cloud-docs/FileStorage/adjustable-iops.md

 # Adjusting IOPS
 {: #adjustingIOPS}

-With this feature, {{site.data.keyword.filestorage_full}} storage users can adjust the IOPS of their existing {{site.data.keyword.filestorage_short}} immediately.
-They don't need to create a duplicate or manually copy data to new storage.
-Users don't experience any kind of outage or lack of access to the storage while the adjustment is taking place.
+With this feature, you can adjust the IOPS of your existing {{site.data.keyword.filestorage_short}} immediately.
+You don't need to create a duplicate or manually copy data to new storage.
+The adjustment does not cause any kind of outage or lack of access.
 {: shortdesc}

 Billing for the storage is updated to add the prorated difference of the new price to the current billing cycle.
 The full new amount is billed in the next billing cycle.

 ## Advantages of adjustable IOPS
 {: #advantagesadjustableIOPS}

 - Cost management – Some of our clients might need high IOPS just during peak usage times.
-For example, a large retail store has peak usage during the holidays and might need higher IOPS on their storage then than in the middle of the summer.
-This feature allows them to manage their costs and pay for higher IOPs only when they need it.
+For example, a large retail store has peak usage during the holidays and might need higher IOPS on the storage then than in the middle of the summer.
+With this feature, you can manage your costs and pay for higher IOPs only when you need it.

 ## Limitations
 {: #limitsofadjustIOPS}

-Clients can’t switch between Endurance and Performance when they adjust their IOPS.
-Users can specify a new IOPS tier or IOPS level for their storage based on the following criteria and restrictions.
+You can’t switch between Endurance and Performance when you adjust your IOPS.
+You can specify a new IOPS value for your storage based on the following criteria:

-- If original volume is the Endurance 0.25 tier, the IOPS tier can’t be updated.
-- If original volume is Performance with less than or equal to 0.30 IOPS/GB, options available include only the size and IOPS combinations that result in less than or equal to 0.30 IOPS/GB.
-- If original volume is Performance with more than 0.30 IOPS/GB, options available include only the size and IOPS combinations that result in more than 0.30 IOPS/GB.

 | Volume size (GB) | IOPS range |
 |-------------|-----------------|